gcovr/gcovr/doc/guide.rst

 add logic to generate output files that can be processed by the ``gcov`` command.

-The compiler generates the +program+ executable.
+The compiler generates the ``program`` executable.
 When we execute this command:

 .. include:: examples/example.sh
     :code: bash